tuck1s/sparkySuppress/README.md

 ```
 The offset is applied taking DST into account for those dates.

-`Subaccount` applies to retrieve, update and delete commands, for example:
+`Subaccount` applies as a filter to the retrieve command, and provides a default for the update and delete commands, for example:
 ```
 ./sparkySuppress.py update 1klist.csv
 Trying file 1klist.csv with encoding: utf-8